dereuromark/media-embed/docs/README.md

 use Psr\SimpleCache\CacheInterface;

 /** @var CacheInterface $yourPsr16Cache */
-$MediaEmbed->getUrlMatcher()->setCache($yourPsr16Cache, ttl: 3600);
+$MediaEmbed = new MediaEmbed(cache: $yourPsr16Cache, cacheTtl: 3600);
 ```

 The cache stores the generated provider domain index under an internal key.
-It is invalidated automatically when `UrlMatcher::setProviders()` is called.
-The `ttl` argument controls how long persistent caches may retain the index.
+It is invalidated automatically when providers change.
+The `cacheTtl` argument controls how long persistent caches may retain the index.

 ### oEmbed Discovery